SWIFT Statuses

 All international SWIFT payouts require compliance document submission before funds are processed.
-Payouts remain on hold until documents are submitted and approved by our compliance team.
+A payout stays on hold until documents are submitted and approved by BlindPay's compliance team.
+The tracking_documents field on payout responses and webhooks reports progress through waiting_documents, compliance_reviewing, and approval.
+Documents must be submitted within 30 days of payout creation and reviewed within 8 days of submission.

 When you create a SWIFT payout, the flow is: